hyperledger/identus-cloud-agent/docs/decisions/20240116-use-zio-failures-and-defects-effectively.md

 }
 ```

-Validation errors should be modelled using a dedicated error case class and, when possible, provide validation failure
+Modeling validation errors should use a dedicated error case class and, when possible, provide validation failure
 details.
 One could use a construct like the following:

 ```scala